CampaignLab/petitions-by-locality/README.md

 ## TODOs:
 - Weight constituencies by population, not 1/650 (population might be population or registered voters) DONE
-- Implelement proper topics caching non-manually
+- Implelement proper topics caching non-manually DONE
 - Move on to AWS?
 - Do things with the topics data
     - Topics dashboard ideas: which topics are popular where? (ie on a map) DONE